Vanguard Advisers, Inc.: Interactive advice tools

 The interactive advice tools do not provide ongoing discretionary or nondiscretionary account management services and therefore do not track assets under management.

-There is no charge to use the online advisory questionnaires or interactive advisory tools on Vanguard's public website.
+There is no charge to use the online advisory questionnaires.
 In addition, Vanguard clients do not pay a fee to use POA.

-The advice provided by VAI will include recommendations to sell, hold, or purchase Vanguard Funds and ETFs.
-The purchase or sale of Vanguard Funds and ETFs through Vanguard (whether or not suggested by the interactive advice tools) is not subject to a load, sales charge, or commission.
+The advice provided by VAI will include recommendations to sell, hold, or purchase Vanguard Funds.
+The purchase or sale of Vanguard Funds through Vanguard (whether or not suggested by the interactive advice tools) is not subject to a load, sales charge, or commission.
 However, each Vanguard Fund incurs advisory, administrative, and custodial fees, as well as other fees and expenses that it pays out of its own assets.
 The advisory, administrative, custodial, and other costs make up the funds' expense ratios.
 Also, some Vanguard Funds impose purchase and redemption fees.
 Clients that are invested in Vanguard investments are subject to the applicable expense ratios and any purchase and redemption fees.
-Thus, acting in accordance with VAI's advice to purchase Vanguard Funds will result in the payment of fees to the Vanguard Funds and ETFs, in addition to any advisory fees assessed by VAI.
+Thus, acting in accordance with VAI's advice to purchase Vanguard Funds will result in the payment of fees to the Vanguard Funds, in addition to any advisory fees assessed by VAI.
 Please consult the funds' prospectuses for information about a specific fund's expense ratio.

 Participants in employer-sponsored retirement plans for which Vanguard provides recordkeeping services often are permitted to invest in non-Vanguard mutual funds.
 Because the advice provided by VAI may include recommendations to hold or purchase non-Vanguard mutual funds, acting in accordance with such advice may result in payments to Vanguard as compensation for participant-level recordkeeping and administrative services provided by Vanguard for such funds.
 This payment may be made by the fund company sponsoring the non-Vanguard mutual fund, by the plan sponsor, or by the participant investing in the non-Vanguard mutual fund.